apache-superset/superset-ui/temporary-plugins/superset-ui-plugins-demo/README.md

 To view the storybook locally, you should:

 1. Clone [superset-ui-plugins](https://github.com/apache-superset/superset-ui-plugins) repo.
-2. Run `npm install && npm build` in the `superset-ui-plugins` root directory.
+2. Run `npm ci && npm build` in the `superset-ui-plugins` root directory.
 3. Change to the demo directory `cd packages/superset-ui-plugins-demo`.
 4. Run `npm run storybook`.
 This will open up a dev server at http://localhost:9001.